2019 Rolls-Royce Cullinan review: The top-shelf SUV

 Say hello to the Cullinan, the first SUV from Rolls-Royce.
-This uber-premium automaker has a storied history building some of the finest luxury sedans and coupes in the world.
+This premium automaker has a storied history building some of the finest luxury sedans and coupes in the world.
 But fear not, you well-heeled readers -- the Cullinan SUV is as decadent a Rolls-Royce as any other.

 That's because Rolls-Royce builds the Cullinan on the same (aptly named) "Architecture of Luxury" that underpins the new Phantom.
 And with an air suspension, all-wheel drive and a wealth of usable cargo space out back, the Cullinan is simply better equipped to not only take you places other Rolls-Royces can't, but bring all of your finest gear along, as well.